Test Types

 Purpose

-FBIT tests validate hardware functionality during manufacturing, testing actual data throughput and hardware capabilities beyond presence checks.
+FBIT tests validate hardware functionality during manufacturing and environmental testing, testing actual data throughput and hardware capabilities beyond presence checks.

 Characteristics